Pest Control

 Why Do Flying Termites Suddenly Appear?

-In most cases flying termites do not precisely appear.
-It is more or less a case of you only recently noticing the more significant numbers of them actively moving around.
+In most cases, flying termites do not precisely appear.
+You just noticed that there are more of them moving around.

 Still, typically, it just boils down to you not actively looking for them in the first place.

 Additionally, termites are highly attracted to bright lights.
-If you were to have all of these variables line up simultaneously, you could experience an enormous swarm of flying termites appearing out of nowhere.
-Still, there is undoubtedly a method to the madness.
+If all these variables align simultaneously, you might see a huge swarm of flying termites.
+Still, there is a method to the madness.

 Do Swarmers Mean I Have Termites?